 The whole practice of yoga can be an extended meditation of our relationship with God in Christ through the Holy Spirit.
 But as I said in the earlier post, I don’t think a specifically “Christian yoga” is needed.
 But there are many kinds of yoga and they are taught in many different ways and from many different perspectives.
 That’s why I said at the end of the seminar, “Be careful out there in the yoga studios.
 Know your theology.”

 Seated in lotus position or with crossed legs extend arms overhead on inhale; on exhale chant Veni (“Come” ).
 Extend arms sideways on inhale to open the heart (as below); on exhale chant Sancte (“Holy”).
 Bring hands to prayer position at heart center on inhale; on exhale chant Spiritus (“Spirit”).
-Fold torso over legs on inhale; on exhale sit up as you chant “Amen.”
+Bring folded hands to forehead on inhale; on exhale fold torso over legs as you chant “Amen.”
 Do this three times.